 According to the BIR, Loose-Leaf Books of Accounts are still technically a “manual” form of maintaining company books in the Philippines.

 So what kind of accounting systems can be leveraged by a company registered for Loose-Leaf Books of Accounts?

-In short, while there is no mandatory requirement to register the specific accounting system with the BIR, it should be an accounting system that has the functions and facilities to record and track bookkeeping transactions and importantly, can be set-up and aligned with the local Philippine tax and compliance framework.
+In short, while there is no mandatory requirement to register the specific accounting system with the BIR, it should be an accounting system that has the functions and facilities to record and track bookkeeping transactions and importantly, can be set up and aligned with the local Philippine tax and compliance framework.

-When companies are transitioning to a digital accounting system to manage there finances, we would always recommend using a cloud-based accounting solution.
+When companies are transitioning to a digital accounting system to manage their finances, we would always recommend using a cloud-based accounting solution.
 Cloud accounting systems are now being used, to great benefit, by Startups and SMEs across the Philippines!

 QuickBooks and Xero are just two of the accounting solutions that CloudCfo recommends and uses with our clients.
-Check out on of our previous articles for more information on the benefits of using a cloud accounting solution!
+Check out one of our previous articles for more information on the benefits of using a cloud accounting solution!

 Finally and as mentioned briefly above, in contrast to the CAS Books of Accounts, for Loose-Leaf Books of Accounts, the specific accounting solution does not have to be examined by or registered with the BIR (although the format and templates for the printed books do have to be registered).
 This a big advantage of Loose-Leaf Books as the BIR approval system for accounting solutions can be quite extensive.

 Permit To Use Loose-Leaf Books – The PTU

 To be able to use Loose-Leaf Books of Account, a business must first apply to their local BIR Revenue District Office, or RDO, for permission.
 The permission, if approved, comes in the form of a Permit to Use Loose-Leaf Books.

 The application for the Permit To Use Loose-Leaf Books of Accounts will require, at a minimum, the following documents: